widelands/widelands/doc/sphinx/source/manual_testing.rst

       widelands --loadgame=/home/sirver/.widelands/save/lua_persistence.wgf

    The test suite will then be run and check if everything was loaded alright.
-   Output will be printed to stdout again.
+   Output will be printed to stdout again and Widelands should exit.